fromage-fraser/dd-gui/README.md

 Custom mobile images are 560x300 pngs and have the naming structure (all lowercase):
 `vnum_name_of_mobile.png`, e.g. `1_puff.png`.

+Maps should be in Mudlet `.dat` format and you will want to edit the `InitialiseMapper.lua` file to make sure they are loaded in for players.

-## Customising images etc (devs)
+## Customising images, new maps etc (devs)

-Custom images are automatically downloaded by Mudlet from the relevant subdirectories under `https://www.dragons-domain.org/main/gui/custom/`.
-To add new custom images (which would be available to all players), you will need FTP access to the webserver; talk to [nerble](https://github.com/nerble) about this.
+Custom assets are automatically downloaded by Mudlet from the relevant subdirectories under `https://www.dragons-domain.org/main/gui/custom/`.
+To add new custom assets (which would be available to all players), you will need FTP access to the webserver; talk to [nerble](https://github.com/nerble) about this.

 You can get a list of all current custom content by executing the php script [here](https://www.dragons-domain.org/main/gui/custom/files.php).